-This video analyzes an unintentional discharge incident involving a Sig Sauer P320 at a range.
-It highlights the instructor's immediate safety response and subsequent clarification, while also critiquing manufacturer accountability for modern firearms.
-The discussion touches upon public reactions and the need for Sig Sauer to address such malfunctions.
+This video critically analyzes an unintentional discharge incident involving a Sig Sauer P320 at a shooting range.
+It highlights the importance of immediate safety protocols and manufacturer accountability for modern firearms.
+The analysis includes insights from firearms industry commentator Scott Jedlinski, emphasizing that firearms should not discharge without direct trigger manipulation.

 Scott Jedlinski of Modern Samurai Project explains the nuances of red dot zeroing for pistols.
 He clarifies the 10 vs. 25-yard zero debate, stating practical application dictates the choice, with 10 yards often sufficient for self-defense.
 Jedlinski emphasizes that marksmanship, the firearm, and ammunition are more critical for accuracy than the specific zero distance.
 He also provides practical advice on refining the zero using 1-inch squares and shooting from a standing position, along with tips on dot brightness and calling shots.